ganeshshinde7111/Oracle-Cloud-Infrastructure-OCI-/oci_nat_gateway_private_vm_guide.md

 ### 🔸 Q5: When should you use Service Gateway over NAT?

 **A:** When accessing OCI-native services like Object Storage, use **Service Gateway** to keep traffic inside OCI backbone without going over public internet.

 ---

-<a name="10"></a>
-## 🔟 How NAT Gateway Works Internally (Deep Dive)

-### 📖 Full Lifecycle of a Packet

-1. VM sends a packet to `93.184.216.34` (Internet)
-2. Route Table sends it to NAT Gateway
-3. NAT Gateway replaces source IP (`10.0.1.10`) → NAT's public IP
-4. Packet goes to internet
-5. Response comes back to NAT Gateway
-6. NAT reverses translation → VM receives response

-OCI’s NAT Gateway is:
-- **Stateful**: Maintains connection state
-- **Fully managed**: Auto-scaled, HA
-- **Invisible**: No configuration beyond route & security

----

-### 🔁 Real-World Analogy

-> A receptionist (NAT) forwards letters (requests) from staff (VMs) using a shared address.
-When replies arrive, the receptionist remembers who sent what and gives the reply to the right person.

----